ali-mansour21/Studify-App/README.md

 <!-- Prompt Engineering -->
 <img src="./readme/title7.svg"/>

-### Mastering AI Interaction: Unveiling the Power of Prompt Engineering:
+### Enhancing Learning with Advanced AI: Mastering Prompt Engineering

 - This project uses  advanced AI and prompt engineering to optimize interactions with NLP models, ensuring accurate answers and concise study materials.
 By integrating OpenAI's GPT with Laravel and Flask servers, the platform efficiently processes and manages educational content, providing a seamless learning experience for students.